CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 Original intention is to extend Unity importer to support Vertex Colors from .obj files created with Crocotile3D perfectly.

-It also changes "Scene" naming (non-object-tiles default group of Crocotile3D) to filename_Scene, otherwise as the Unity Project grows it becomes impossible to search for individual Meshes if they are all called "Scene".
+It also adds other quality of life improvements that you can find described below in the Why is this useful section.

 # How it works